debs-obrien/debbie.codes/content/articles/typescript-and-children.md

 ---
 title: TypeScript and Children
-date: 2021-10-07
+date: 2022-01-11
-description: What happens when we pass in children?
+description: What happens when we pass in children in React?
 Children is a special prop that allows us to pass in any type of element.
 It could be a number, a string, a boolean, an array of elements or even another component.
 So how can we check the types?
 image: photo-1504438190342-5951e134ffee?ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&ixlib=rb-1.2.1&auto=format&fit=crop&w=600&q=80
 provider: imgix
 tags: [TypeScript, React, all]
-published: false
-publish: false
 ---

-What happens when we pass in children?
+What happens when we pass in children in React?
 Children is a special prop that allows us to pass in any type of element.
 It could be a number, a string, a boolean, an array of elements or even another component.
 So how can we check the types?

 Of course we could define it as any which is basically the same as just not having type checking which defeats the whole purpose of using Typescript.